Book review Recommended Read Strategy technology

 Conclusion

 You can expect to finish the book with greater knowledge of the business world.
+Whether you dream of launching a startup or want to inject new life into an established company, this book has lessons for everyone.

 The Innovator's Dilemma